Chemical Engineering with Year in Industry MEng Honours

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-Stage 1 will provide an introduction to the core principles of engineering, mathematics and science.
-You will focus on chemistry, thermodynamics, the principles of chemical engineering, and engineering mathematics.
+Your first year will provide an introduction to the core principles of engineering, maths, and science, with a focus on chemistry, thermodynamics, the principles of chemical engineering, and engineering mathematics.

 Modules

-During Stage 2, you will further develop the knowledge and skills gained in Stage 1, alongside areas such as separation processes, reactor engineering, and process measurement.
+During Stage 2, you will further develop the knowledge and skills gained in year one, alongside areas such as separation processes, reactor engineering, and process measurement.

 Modules